yuexinw6057/github-tutorial/directions.md

   * [10%]
 * one-time setup
   * making a github account (you don't need to go in much depth)
-  * how to set up their IDE
-    * you can simply link to the directions that **you followed** to setup YOUR ide!
+  * include a sentence about IDE with a link to the site that has that info (Go to Classroom, Set-up IDE, Slide 5)
-    * SSH key (especially why we need it / what it does)
   * [15%]
 * repo setup
   * `init`, your first `add` & `commit`, new repo on github, remote
   * [30%]
 * ongoing workflow & commands
-  * status, add, commit, push
+  * Explain the order - save, add, commit, push
+  * What is happening at each step.
   * [30%]
 * markdown
-  *incorporate headers, bold, underline and code snippets - remember, backticks.
+  *incorporate headers, bold, underline and code snippets (remember, backticks).
 [15%]

 _NOTE: for each command, you should explain:_